Mass Audubon's Losing Ground 2020 Report

-Starting in 1991, Mass Audubon has analyzed these changes every 5 years using the most up-to-date technology and methods, providing conservationists, town planners, and agencies with information for planning and advocacy.
-The results are published in our Losing Ground reports.
+Since 1991, Mass Audubon has been using the most up-to-date technology and methods available to analyze changes to land use patterns in Massachusetts every five years.
+The results are published in our Losing Ground report series, providing conservationists, town planners, and agencies with information for planning and advocacy.

-At-a-glance statistics from the report on land use patterns in Massachusetts.
+An overview of the statistics about land use patterns in Massachusetts.

-As a result of Losing Ground, Mass Audubon launched the award-winning Shaping the Future of Your Community program, which helps communities understand, formulate, adopt, and implement tools for charting a more sustainable future through customized community workshops and direct assistance.
-Learn more
+As a result of the findings in Losing Ground, Mass Audubon launched the award-winning Shaping the Future of Your Community program.
+Through customized public workshops and direct assistance, the program helps communities understand, formulate, adopt, and implement tools for charting a more sustainable future.
+Learn more & get involved >